 Brush drawing in grey wash, with pen and grey ink and graphite

 - See A. Crookshank, 'The Drawings of George Romney' Burlington Magazine, xcix (Feb 1957) & Lady Hamilton Exhibition, Kenwood.
 Also see Hammelmann and Boase, 'Illustrators in Eighteenth Century England', p.66 and P.Jaffe, 'Drawings by George Romney', Fitzwilliam Museum 1977.

-Romney was paid £600 for the works executed, a significant amount less that his contemporaries who were also involved in Boydwell's project.
-Romney also generously donated 'The Infant Shakespeare attended by the Passions', (see 1937,1008.10, for a sketch thought to be a prepartory work for the painting of 'The Infant Shakespeare'.)
-Romney was not actyually paid for his contribution of illustrations to Boydell until some years later and was deeply frustrated by the waste of valuable time, money and the failure of the project itself.
+Romney was paid £600 for the works executed, a significant amount less than his contemporaries who were also involved in Boydell's project.
+Romney also generously donated 'The Infant Shakespeare attended by the Passions' (see 1937,1008.10, for a sketch thought to be a preparatory work for the painting of 'The Infant Shakespeare').
+Romney was not actually paid for his contribution of illustrations to Boydell until some years later and was deeply frustrated by the waste of valuable time, money and the failure of the project itself.

 See ODNB entry for John Boydell (1720-1804), for more information regarding the project that the Boydell brothers undertook to illustrate the works of Shakespeare, the artists involved and the consequences of the project.

 Also see Ward & Roberts, 'Romney: A Biographical and Critical Essay of his works and catalogue of his works', (1904), pp. 193-198.
 Also see Bolletino, Scenes iv, 1962, 369.

 1957 P&D, 'William Blake and his circle', no.68(3)

 - Associated titles

 - Acquisition date